TheMarex/ba-thesis/text/8_conclusion.md

 used.
 A follow up paper \cite{kajita2012evaluation} extends the methods implemented here to include the toes.
 The realized walking trajectories seem to be more natural.

+Englsberger et al. \cite{englsberger2011bipedal} propose a pattern generator based on the Immediate Capture Point instead of the ZMP.
+Comparing the performance of both approaches could be worthwhile.

 As the evaluation of the circular trajectory shows, the yaw moment exerted on the foot can cause severe disturbances.
 To deal better with trajectories that include turns or arm movements, that torque should be compensated.
 Kim et al.\cite{kim2005humanoid} propose to move the arms around the roll axis to compensate for yaw momentum.

+Another interesting approach is to use the angular momentum around the center of mass as proposed by Kajita et al. \cite{kajita2001balancing}
+and extended by Komura et al. \cite{komura2005feedback} as control input.

 The push recovery implemented is very rudimentary.
 The placement of the foot to recover from a push does not consider collisions with the environment.
 Also, after executing a push recovery step, the original trajectory can not be resumed.